ArcaneEngineer/ECS-tutorials/part5.md

 ## Conclusion

 We've seen how to generalise our entire ECS, from initialisation through to game logic _and_ render updates, by treating rendering as a set of additional systems (`hull`, `turret`, and `bullet` / `payload`).
 While this is not the only way to approach rendering, it does give a simple example of how versatile systems can be.

 All those conditionals we previously had in the `renderEntities()` function we deleted, have been replaced by functionality provided by `processComponents()` via its call to `systemDependenciesMetByEntity()`.
 This makes our game's code far easier to reason about.

+This is _beginning_ to look like a real ECS, although there is no shortage of improvements still to be made,

-In the next part, we will look at how we can better organise our code, and we'll finally add the ability for tanks bullets to hit other tanks!
+In the next part, we will look at how we can better organise our code, and we'll add the ability for tanks bullets to hit other tanks with their bullets.